-Until a few years back, the next-to-next-to-leading power corrections $\sim 1/Q^2$ to the hadronic tensor of SIDIS were unknown.
-These corrections are potentially very important given high precision of the existing and future experimental data.
-Moreover, some of the structure functions, for example $F_{UU,L}$ that encode the longitudinally polarized virtual photon, were neglected as they include neither leading nor next-to-leading power contributions.
-Structure function $F_{UU,L}$ is studied~\cite{HallCSIDIS:2025plr} at Jefferson Lab and therefore it is timely to investigate the next-to-leading contributions in SIDIS.
-In addition, NLP corrections can help better understand the 3D structure of the nucleon.
-In unpolarized scattering, they may be important for understanding of the observed multiplicities, $\cos \phi_h$~\footnote{$\phi_h$ is the azimuthal angle of the produced hadron with respect to the lepton scattering plane.}, and $\cos 2\phi_h$ modulations of the cross sections.
-This in turn will be important for the understanding of spin asymmetries and extractions of polarized TMDs, for instance the tranversity function~\cite{Ralston:1979ys} that is the only source of the direct information about the tensor charge of the nucleon.
+Until a few years ago, the next-to-next-to-leading power corrections $\sim 1/Q^2$ to the hadronic tensor of SIDIS were unknown.
+These corrections are potentially very important given the high precision of the existing and future experimental data.
+Moreover, some of the structure functions, for example $F_{UU,L}$, that encode the longitudinally polarized virtual photon, were neglected as they include neither leading nor next-to-leading power contributions.
+The structure function $F_{UU,L}$ is studied~\cite{HallCSIDIS:2025plr} at Jefferson Lab, and therefore it is timely to investigate the next-to-next-to-leading contributions in SIDIS.
+In addition, NNLP corrections can help to better understand the 3D structure of the nucleon.
+In unpolarized scattering, they may be important for the understanding of the observed multiplicities, $\cos \phi_h$~\footnote{$\phi_h$ is the azimuthal angle of the produced hadron with respect to the lepton scattering plane.}, and $\cos 2\phi_h$ modulations of the cross sections.
+This, in turn, will be important for the understanding of spin asymmetries and the extraction of polarized TMDs, for instance the transversity function~\cite{Ralston:1979ys}, which is the only source of direct information about the tensor charge of the nucleon.

-Recently NLP corrections were investigated by Ebert, Gao, and Stewart in Ref.~\cite{Ebert:2021jhy}, by Gamberg et al in Ref~\cite{Gamberg:2022lju}, and by Rodini and Vladimirov in Ref.~\cite{Rodini:2023plb}.
-TMD operator product expansion at NLP was studied by Vladimirov, Moos, Scimemi in Ref.~\cite{Vladimirov:2021hdn}.
-Kinematic power corrections to TMD factorization were studied by Vladimirov in Ref.~\cite{Vladimirov:2023aot}, and by Pilo\~neta and Vladimirov in Ref.~\cite{Piloneta:2025jjb}, and kinematic next-to-next-to-leading power corrections were derived to hadronic tensor in SIDIS.
+Recently, NLP corrections were investigated by Ebert, Gao, and Stewart in Ref.~\cite{Ebert:2021jhy}, by Gamberg et al. in Ref.~\cite{Gamberg:2022lju}, and by Rodini and Vladimirov in Ref.~\cite{Rodini:2023plb}.
+The TMD operator product expansion at NLP was studied by Vladimirov, Moos, and Scimemi in Ref.~\cite{Vladimirov:2021hdn}.
+Kinematic power corrections to TMD factorization were studied by Vladimirov in Ref.~\cite{Vladimirov:2023aot}, and by Pilo~neta and Vladimirov in Ref.~\cite{Piloneta:2025jjb}, and kinematic next-to-next-to-leading power corrections were derived for the hadronic tensor in SIDIS.
 Jet production in SIDIS at next-to-leading power was investigated in Ref.~\cite{Jaarsma:2025ksf}.